Understanding your bill

 - Regulatory ChargesInclude the Special Purpose Charge, which helps maintain Ontario’s power grid and pay for conservation and renewable-energy programs.
 Enersource passes these charges directly to the province’s independent Electricity Systems Operator (IESO).
 The IESO balances the flow of electricity across the province.
 Also includes Wholesale Market Service Charge which covers costs related to market regulation and system management.

 - Debt Retirement ChargeThis helps lower the debt of the former Ontario Hydro.

 - Your Total Electricity ChargeThis is the total of your electricity charges plus any regulatory or delivery charges.

-- Ontario Clean Energy Benefit To help with the increased costs of moving our province to clean sources of power, the Ontario government is providing a 10% rebate off your total electricity bill- including electricity costs, regulatory charges, debt retirement charge and taxes.The Ontario Clean Energy Benefit applies to electricity charges incurred as of January 1, 2011 and is scheduled to continue for five years.z
+- Ontario Clean Energy Benefit To help with the increased costs of moving our province to clean sources of power, the Ontario government is providing a 10% rebate off your total electricity bill- including electricity costs, regulatory charges, debt retirement charge and taxes.The Ontario Clean Energy Benefit applies to electricity charges on the first 3000 kWh used per month, incurred as of January 1, 2011 and is scheduled to continue for five years.

 - The H.S.T (Harmonized Sales Tax) is 13%.

 - Amount of Last BilThis is the total of your previous bill. l

 - Payment RecievedThis is the payment you made after you received your previous bill.

 - Balance ForwardThis is the amount still owing from your previous bill.
 It has been added to your new bill.